CPULL/Skyrim-Pole-Dances-Framework/Documentation/Hooks.md

 # Pole Dance Hooks
-Hooks are used to send `ModEvents` to your code when something happen.
+Hooks are used to send `ModEvents` to your code when something is to happen.

-To receive the events is important to subscribe to them, and to register for Mod Events.
+To receive the events, it is important to subscribe to them and to register for Mod Events.

 ## Events Definition (by Hooks)

 ### \<Hook\>\_DanceStarting(tid, dancer, pose)
-Event sent when the pole Dance is being initialized and just started, and the actor begins to walk to the pole.
+Event sent when the pole Dance is being initialized and just started and the actor begins to walk to the pole.
 * To receive this event you need to subscribe to it.
 * The subscription is done inside the [spdThread](spdThread.md) object.
 ```Papyrus